 What you can do to support conservation

-Confronting climate change and other challenges can seem like a daunting task, but there’s a lot you can do as an individual.
+Confronting climate change and other environmental issues can seem like a daunting task, but there’s a lot you can do as an individual.
 Get started today:

-- Join one of the conservation activities of our chapter
+- Join one of the Chapter’s conservation activities

-- Write now to an elected or appointed official about an issue (See Local Action Needed below)
+- Write an elected or appointed official about an issue (See Take Action on Environmental Issues below)